-Spanish is a core subject and is taught by native-speaking teachers.
-Students practice speaking, reading, writing, and listening in Spanish.
-In grammar, students learn to conjugate all irregular, spelling change, and stem-changing verbs in the present tense and then begin to understand the differences between Preterit and Imperfect modes of the past tense.
+Spanish is a core subject at St. Benedict’s and is taught by native-speaking teachers.
+Students begin taking Spanish in preschool, so their ability to converse, read, write, and conjugate verbs is quite advanced by the time they enter 5th grade.
+As they advance through middle school, students learn to conjugate all irregular, spelling change, and stem-changing verbs in the present tense and then begin to understand the differences between Preterit and Imperfect modes of the past tense.
+We begin the Autentico digital textbook series in 4th grade in preparation for middle school.
+With the Autentico digital textbooks, we connect our middle school students to the Spanish-speaking world through dynamic and student-centered lessons that integrate language and culture and include real-world video and cutting-edge technology that is integrated with Google Classroom and Google Drive.
+Students actively learn to communicate through interpretive, interpersonal, and presentational modes.
+Scaffolded instruction at every grade level meets the differentiated needs of Spanish language learners.
 Because of the emphasis placed on Spanish in Preschool-8th grade, our graduates typically enter high school Spanish as a second or third year student.

 The science curriculum allows students to make authentic connections to the world around them through investigations and experiments in Earth Science (6th grade), Life Science (7th grade), and Chemistry and Physics (8th grade).
 By aligning our St. Benedict’s learning outcomes with national and state standards, we provide opportunities for students to engage in science practices and develop a scientific mindset.

 Middle school students dive into the history, geography, government, and economics of various time periods.
 Sixth graders explore Ancient World History through the Renaissance.
-Seventh graders shift their focus to American History.
-Eighth grade students develop an understanding of Modern World History beginning with the Renaissance & Reformation through the modern world today.
+Seventh graders shift their focus to Modern World from the world’s origins through the present.
+Eighth grade students develop an understanding of American History.

 From 5th to 8th, St. Benedict's students can choose the fine arts program that best fits their unique talents.
 Whether it is Visual Arts, Band, Music or Drama, we believe fine arts provides non-academic benefits such as promoting self-esteem, motivation, aesthetic awareness, cultural exposure, creativity, improved emotional expression, as well as social harmony and appreciation of diversity.
 All middle school students develop and maintain a portfolio and participate in art exhibits and performances in the school and local community.